Ph3n0m3n0n/ReconDNS/README.md

 # ReconDNS
 This AWS Lambda script assumes a specified IAM role across all accounts in an AWS Organization to retrieve and log DNS A records from Route 53 hosted zones in parallel.
+Used for infrastructure mapping, security auditing and asset inventory.
+It is designed to be performance driven and provide detailed debugging and logging information.

 # AWS Lambda Function: Cross-Account DNS A Record Retriever